Lucite Vs. Acrylic: The Differences And Uses Of Both

 Uses of Lucite and Acrylic

 Acrylic has a wide range of uses beyond deal toys and decorative items.
 Many people appreciate the aesthetic of acrylic furniture.
-Because it is transparent, it can accentuate a minimalist, open plan for an airy feel in interior design.
-Acrylic furniture can include stools, chairs, dining tables, coffee tables, and shelves.
+Because of its transparency, acrylic can harmonize well with a minimalist, open plan and give an airy feel to an interior design.
+Interior furniture can include stools, chairs, dining tables, coffee tables, and shelves.
+It can also be used to provide a distinctive touch to more utilitarian items such as door handles and pulls.

 Jewelry & Artistic Uses